Balkan states brace for banking contagion from Greek drama

 Romania’s Greek-owned banks have a capital ratio of 17 percent, the country’s central bank said - better than the 10 percent minimum required by the regulator.

-Bulgaria’s banks, fresh from an unrelated banking crisis last year, are well capitalized and very liquid, according to an analysis by Standard Bank.
+Bulgaria’s banks, fresh from an unrelated banking crisis last year, are well capitalised and very liquid, according to an analysis by Standard Bank.

 The official at Macedonia’s central bank said there were measures in place for a worse case scenario.